noobshack/discuss-hashicorp/README.md

 ["terraform-solution"](url)

 Provide a paragraph regarding the following concepts relating to the ticket if applicable:

-- Technical Overview (provider, tf version, resource/module/vars, remote backend)
+## Technical Overview
+Terraform Version:
+Remote backend:
+Provider:
+resource/module/vars

-- Understanding of the Problem (what logic needs to happen to declare the resource in such a way)
+## Understanding of the Problem
+What logic needs to happen to declare the resource in such a way?

+## Solution Planning
-- Solution Planning (how to we get to get to the correct end state)
+How can we get to get to the declared state?

+## Proven Results
-- Proven Results (terraform plan/apply process works and can be replicated)
+Process works and can be replicated.
+- terraform plan
+- terraform apply

+Any third party programs, terragrunt?